kno3comma14/personal-posts/api/graphql_intro-II.md

 Let's talk about the most relevant components included in this structure:

 - Pipfile: This is used by Pipenv to manage the dependencies included in the project.
-- main.py: The entrypoint of the project
+- main.py: The entry point of the project
 - schema.graphql: This file contains the definitions of all the types used in our GraphQL API.
 We will learn more about the structure of this file in future sections of this post.
-- api/models.py: In this module we have the classes that describe the data to be mapped between our code and our database.
+- api/models.py: In this module, we have the classes that describe the data to be mapped between our code and our database.
 - api/queries.py: This module contains the query operations from our graphql api.
 - api/mutations.py: mutations module contains the query operations from our GraphQL API.
-- api/__init__.py: Contains the base configuration needed by out project.
+- api/__init__.py: Contains the base configuration needed by our project.

 ## Going back to the concepts
-In the last section of this posts, we read about two new concepts from GraphQL, queries and mutations.
+In the last section of this post, we will read about two new concepts from GraphQL, queries, and mutations.
 Let's define these concepts so we can improve the understanding of the project.

 #### Queries
 At GraphQL queries are the way that we use to collect data from our API.
-This is one of the most important feature of GraphQL so we really need to understand it.
+This is one of the most important features of GraphQL so we really need to understand it.
 In this post, we will try to explain queries using the [schema.graphql](https://github.com/kno3comma14/graphql_tutorial/blob/master/schema.graphql) file as support.